Small Business

-Every business faces a similar set of challenges at the end of the year: closing the books on the past twelve months while preparing for the calendar year ahead.
-In this article, we’ll walk you through nine key touchpoints that belong at the very top of your business’s end-of-year to-do list.
+No matter your industry, most businesses face similar challenges at the end of the year: closing the books on the past twelve months while preparing for the calendar year ahead.
+In this article, we’ll walk you through nine key must-dos that belong at the very top of your business’s end-of-year strike list.

-To make matters even easier, we’ve created a downloadable Year-End Checklist for Small Businesses to keep you on track and organized.
-While this download highlights the most essential tasks your team should tackle every December, we’ve offered all the details about each action item below.
+To make matters even easier, we’ve created a downloadable year-end checklist for small businesses to keep you on track and organized—it’s linked at the bottom of this article.
+While this checklist highlights the most essential tasks your team should tackle every December, we’ve offered all the details about each action item below to help set you up for success in the new year.
+Let’s dive in!

 1. Audit your inventory

-Whether your business carries a little or a lot of inventory, an in-depth, accurate audit of physical inventory is a can’t-miss step on your list of end-of-year accounting responsibilities.
-Utilizing proven inventory audit best practices, physically count inventory wherever possible.
+Whether your business carries a little or a lot of inventory, an in-depth, accurate audit of physical inventory is a can’t-miss step on your list of end-of-year responsibilities.
+Utilizing proven inventory audit best practices, take the time to physically count inventory this December.
 With the help of an inventory app that offers automation features like barcode and QR code scanning, these audits can be conducted accurately and in less time than ever before.

 To make these audits even less painless, adopt an inventory management system that allows you to track inventory perpetually.
-That way, your inventory records are accurate throughout the entire year, and you’re all the less likely to uncover any surprises during your end-of-year inventory count.
+That way, your inventory records are accurate throughout the entire year, and you’re much less likely to uncover any surprises during your end-of-year inventory count.

-If you uncover discrepancies, look into what might be causing shrinkage, obsolescence, or overordering.
-Intervene as needed: update standard operating procedures, rethink how you organize inventory, and plan to retrain employees when necessary.
+If you do uncover discrepancies, look into what might be causing shrinkage, obsolescence, or overordering.
+Intervene as needed: update standard operating procedures, rethink how you organize inventory, retool your standard operating procedure, and plan to retrain employees when necessary.

 2. Touch base with your vendors

-Take a day or two to reach out to your suppliers.
-Verify contact information, review pricing for the new year, and take a few minutes to discuss your plans—and concerns—for the coming year.
+Take a day or two to reach out to your suppliers before the holidays.
+Verify contact information, review pricing for the new year, and take a few minutes to discuss your plans—and concerns—for the next twelve months.

-Your suppliers are one step closer to the top of your supply chain.
+Remember that your suppliers are one step closer to the start of your supply chain.
 Tap into their knowledge.
-They may have insights into changing trends, manufacturing concerns, transportation challenges, and more factors that could affect your business’s ability to procure the inventory you need when the time comes.
+They may have insights into changing trends, manufacturing concerns, transportation challenges, and more that could affect your business’s ability to procure the inventory you need when the time comes.

 3. Close the books